GEOS-ESM/MAPL/tutorial/README.md

 - parent_one_child_import_via_extdata

-As a concrete example, suppose you have installed MAPL here at /discover/nobackup/auser/MAPL/install and want to run hello_world you run this on the command line:
+As a concrete example, suppose you have installed MAPL here at `discover/nobackup/auser/MAPL/install` and want to run the hello_world tutorial you run this on the command line:

 ```
 /discover/nobackup/auser/MAPL/install/bin/run_tutorial_case.sh /discover/nobackup/auser/MAPL/install hello_world